 DiRAC Services support a significant portion of STFC’s science programme, providing simulation and data modelling resources for the UK Frontier Science theory community in Particle Physics, astroparticle physics, Astrophysics, cosmology, solar system & planetary science and Nuclear physics (PPAN; collectively STFC Frontier Science).
 DiRAC services are optimised for these research communities and operate as a single distributed facility which provides the range of architectures needed to deliver our world-leading science outcomes.

+We have three Services: Data Intensive; Memory Intensive and Extreme Scaling, with our machines hosted at four University sites across the UK: Cambridge; Durham; Edinburgh and Leicester.
 Information on how to apply for time on our Services can be found here, and how our Services map onto our Science agenda can be found here.
 The DiRAC Data Management Plan is available for download here.

 Data Intensive Service